Preschool (album)

-Preschool is a compilation album of early material from American hardcore punk band, Gang Green.
+Preschool is a compilation album of early material from American hardcore punk band Gang Green.

 It was recorded between 1981 and 1983 and was originally released on Taang Records before the band disbanded, reformed for the Alcohol 7-inch and Another Wasted Night LP, disbanded again, and reformed for their breakthrough album, You Got It.

 It contains material previously released on the Sold Out 7-inch EP, and two compilations – This Is Boston, Not L.A. and Unsafe At Any Speed.

 The original catalogue number for the Sold Out 7-inch was "TAANG01" – as this was now out-of-print, Taang released this compilation with the same catalogue number.
+All tracks featured the original recording three-piece line up of Chris Doherty, Mike Dean, and Bill Manley.

-All tracks feature the original recording three-piece line up of Chris Doherty, Mike Dean, and Bill Manley.
-Dean joined the Marines, managed to discharge himself and joined Jerry's Kids, another Boston band.
+Dean later joined the Marines, managed to discharge himself and joined Jerry's Kids, another Boston band.
 Manley went to live in Hawaii.
 The band broke up until interest in all their early material surfaced and a new line-up re-entered the fray in 1984.

 This album was released on the same day as their first full-length studio album since 1989, Another Case Of Brewtality.